 Teacher education students impacted by this guide may be preservice or inservice teachers and may be undergraduate or graduate students.
 These teacher education students are learning to be teachers in early childhood, elementary, middle school, and high school settings.

 Knowledge practices and dispositions are included to support social justice, technology, and reflection.
 Social justice is a part of the ALA Code of Ethics, Principle 9 and also an Equity Diversity and Inclusion/ACRL Plan of Excellence.
-In this companion document to the ACRL Framework, social justice knowledge practices and dispositions are articulated in the numerous ways that they play out in information literacy practices for teachers.
+In this Companion Document to the ACRL Framework, social justice knowledge practices and dispositions are articulated in the numerous ways that they play out in information literacy practices for teachers.

-Resources include articles about the ACRL Framework, information literacy, and those that offer connections to knowledge practices and dispositions in specific Frames, as they relate to teacher education.
+Resources include articles about the ACRL Framework, information literacy, and those that offer connections to knowledge practices and dispositions in specific frames, as they relate to teacher education.